How Do I Create a Salary Slip for My Lump Sum Cash Payment in a Small Company?

 Dilipbhandari

-EPF attracts on employees go 20 or more in any month preceding the last 12 months.
-You may follow the list provided by Vikram; you have to deduct PT (Professional Tax).
-Please check the slab with your CA and mention this deduction in the salary slip.
+EPF applies to employees when the number of employees reaches 20 or more in any month within the preceding 12 months.
+You may follow the list provided by Vikram.
+Additionally, you have to deduct PT (Professional Tax).
+Please check the slab with your CA and ensure this deduction is mentioned in the salary slip.

 Dilip